 Just remember too much will confuse the ATS and hiring manager.

-Look at the above rules we discussed, and don't overdo it.
+In the end, be consistent with your formatting treatments and don't overdo it.
+In the case of your resume's design, less truly is more.
 You want to advertise yourself without actually appearing to advertise yourself.